 The Tour du Mont Blanc is one of the best hiking tours in the world.
 For those without time for the full circuit, we’ve designed this shorter hiking tour from Courmayeur to Chamonix across the northern half of the tour.
 This has always been our favorite stretch of the TMB.
-You see all three countries, visit both Courmayeur and Chamonix, and enjoy an evening at the unforgettable Bonatti hut.
+You see all three countries, visit both Courmayeur and Chamonix, and enjoy some of the best views from the circuit.
 Meet hikers from around the world, stroll through postcard-perfect Champex, perhaps tackle the daunting Fenetre d’Arpette pass (your choice), and finish with the exhilarating views of Mont Blanc from the Balme pass as you hike into France.

 Courmayeur – Although you’re starting your Tour du Mont Blanc in Courmayeur, it’s best to fly to Geneva.
 We’ll arrange your private transfer to the medieval village of Courmayeur in Italy, just over 2 hrs from Geneva but a world away, where you stay in a pleasant and friendly hotel near the center of town.

 There is plenty to do in the village, cable cars take you up to high vantage points, or there are great dayhikes near town.
 The nearby Pre St Didier spa is also a great way to relax if you arrive early.
 Courmayeur is a beautiful village, with cobblestoned pedestrian-only alleyways filled with comfortable cafes and stylish shops.
 Dinner included in a local restaurant.

 Courmayeur – Perhaps our absolute favorite hike of the TMB is the high traverse of Mont de la Saxe above Courmayeur.
 You have to work hard for a couple hours to gain the ridge, but are rewarded with incredible views of Mont Blanc and the towering Grandes Jorasses as you hike to the Bonatti hut.